alexplaskett/QNXSecurity/README.md

 The following tools are included:

-- FWAnalysis for tools used for static analysis of firmware
+- FWAnalysis for tools used for static analysis of firmware and finding low hanging fruit bugs

 - IPCFuzz for fuzzing QNX IPC